American alligator: Movement

 When on land, an American alligator moves either by sprawling or walking, the latter involving the reptile lifting its belly off the ground.
 The sprawling of American alligators and other crocodylians is not similar to that of salamanders and lizards, being similar to walking.
 Therefore, the two forms of land locomotion can be termed the "low walk" and the "high walk".
 Unlike most other land vertebrates, American alligators increase their speed through the distal rather than proximal ends of their limbs.

 In the water, American alligators swim like fish, moving their pelvic regions and tails from side to side.
 Swimming is assisted by webbed rear feet as well, which bear four toes in contrast to the five toes of the front feet.
 During respiration, air flow is unidirectional, looping through the lungs during inhalation and exhalation; the American alligator's abdominal muscles can alter the position of the lungs within the torso, thus shifting the center of buoyancy, which allows the American alligator to dive, rise, and roll within the water.
+Alligators possess an accessory respiratory muscle, the iliocostalis, that is used during periods of increased ventilatory frequency.
+The intensity of muscle use determines the respiration rate.